How to Earn Credits Toward a Nursing Degree at CTU

 Here are a few scenarios that demonstrate how you could apply additional credits to earn your BSN faster and at a lower cost:

-All scenarios listed above are hypothetical – credit is awarded only after thorough review by CTU’s Dean of Nursing and the Prior Learning Assessment Department.
+All scenarios listed above are hypothetical – credit is awarded only after thorough review by CTU’s Dean of Nursing and the Registrar Evaluation Services Department.

 Request More Information